mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

         - Exactly precise measurements are unattainable.
         - Thus it would seem there can be no fully descriptive propositions.
 - Explain the Part-Whole objection to Plato's Theory of Forms; use examples to illustrate.
 Do you think this objection seriously undermines Plato's theoy?
 Why or why not?
-- Explain how the "third-man" arugment is an objection to Plato's Theory of the Forms.
-Why does Socrates use of though or thinking not suffice as an answer to this objection in *Parmenides 132b-c*?
-Do you think this objection seriously undermine Plato's theory?
-Why or why not?
-    * Plato's Theory of the Forms.
-    * The Third Man Argument
-        - An objection to Plato's Theory of the Forms
-        - If you have three large things and all have the form of largeness, then the form of largness is also large,
-        - New Set of large things
-        - Follow an infinite regresses
-        - People in this classroom are the form of students, then lump that form of students in with all particular sutents, then you have a new set, some word apply to that set that makes them all common.. put all together as instances of students --> new form
-        - "Uniqueness cannot be sustained if commanality is true"

-- Explain the challenge of relation predicates to Plato's Theory of the Forms.
-You may *not* appeal to the example of master and slave discussed in lecture; generate your own example(s) to illustrate the problem clearly.
-Do you think this is a devestating objection?
-Why or why not?
-- Explain one of Aristotle's objections to Plato's Theory of the Forms.
-Then explain how Plato could respond to it in a way that is consitent with the Classical Doctrine of the Forms.
-Use examples wisely.
-    *  Aristotle argues that there's an underlying object and two contraries
-        - One of the contraries is the privation and one is the form.
-        - Musical is the form and privation is not music.
-        - Thus, Aristotle can explain contituity and change in time.
-        - What the same against two states of affairs.
-        - Ideal that your a new person in each instance.
-    * Ex. one day a man is unmusical and then he learns to be musical.
-        - There is this underlying susbtance the man, the man of socrates,
-            * And there is the form that gets applied to that substance (musical) form,,,
-        - What happens is that the form wasn't there before
-        - And it gets added and similarily the privatioon of (lack of form -- musical) goes away.
-    * Aristotle arguews:
-        - Is the old form lost and the new form gained.
-        - Accordign to Plato's Theory of the forms the forms are unique and non comparable against one another
-        - As such it would seem that
-- How is change possible according to Aristotle?
-Use an example to illustrate.
-    * Aristotle's Four Causes:
-        - Formal -  form or pattern (ex. house)
-        - Material - what raw materials its made out of (ex. house -- bricks)
-        - Efficient - the labor put in , the way we think about causes (ex. building the house)
-        - Final - what its made for, the telos, for (ex. living in)\
-    * Aristotle said
-        * in order to explain that, change can happen from any of the foru causes.
-    * since any of these things can be the sight of the cuase, and ther eis the persisting subject.
-    * aristotle's interpreation of the form is narrower
-    * make a bed out of a tree,

-- 1. How does Georgias defened Helen of Troy?
-- 4. Explain one of Zeno's Paradoxes
-- 5. Explain the Part-Whole Objection
     * The Six Principles
         - P1.
 Commanality
             * What it is to have a red thing is to have that thing resemble, share,